Blogs > Guides

 As you are deciding on a food for your forever friend, start with your vet.
 They can recommend quality dog foods that will help to keep your dog healthy as well as fit and trim.

 Look for ingredients that are “real,” things that you recognise.
 The more plain English in the ingredient list, the better.
-If there are ingredients that you don’t recognize, you might want to pass that brand by and pick one that is simpler.
+If there are ingredients that you don’t recognise, you might want to pass that brand by and pick one that is simpler.

 And don’t forget to weigh your dog every few weeks.
 Calculators are just giving you an estimate–you will need to adjust it, up or down, for your furry pal to make sure that they are getting the Goldilocks amount–not too much and not too little but just right!